zmanian/cosmos-sdk/docs/spec/staking/spec-technical.md

-distributed for the bonded pool, amount of Atoms in the unbonded pool, sum of all shares distributed for the unbonded pool, a timestamp of the last processing of inflation, the current annual inflation rate, a timestamp for the last comission accounting reset, the global fee pool, a pool of reserve taxes collected for the governance use and an adjustment factor for calculating global feel accum (?).
+distributed for the bonded pool, amount of Atoms in the unbonded pool, sum of all shares distributed for the unbonded pool, a timestamp of the last processing of inflation, the current annual inflation rate, a timestamp for the last comission accounting reset, the global fee pool, a pool of reserve taxes collected for the governance use and an adjustment factor for calculating global fee accum. `Params` is global data structure that stores system parameters and defines overall functioning of the module.

 ``` golang
 type GlobalState struct {